mapbox/protozero/UPGRADING.md

 code used for backwards compatibilty.
 You will then get compile errors for older API usages.

+## Upgrading from *v1.5.0* to *master*

+* The `data_view` class moved from `types.hpp` into its own header file `data_view.hpp`.
+Most people should not include those headers directly, but if you do, you might have to change your includes.
+* There are two new exceptions `invalid_tag_exception` and `invalid_length_exception` which cover cases that were only checked by `assert` before this version.
+If you catch specific exceptions in your code you might have to amend it.
+But just catching `protozero::exception` is usually fine for most code (if you catch exceptions at all).

 ## Upgrading from *v1.4.5* to *v1.5.0*

 * New functions for checking tag and type at the same time to make your